mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/edge-lb-mlb-example/index.md

     ```

 # Verify deployment status for sample apps
-1. Verify Marathon-LB and Edge-LB API server packages has been deployed sucessfully by running the following command:
+1. Verify that the Marathon-LB and Edge-LB API server packages have been deployed sucessfully by running the following command:

     ```bash
     dcos package list